thebjorn/pydeps/README.rst

        -v, --verbose         be more verbose (-vv, -vvv for more verbosity) -o file               write output to 'file'
        -T FORMAT             output format (svg|png)
-       --display PROGRAM     program to use to display the graph (png or svg file depending on the T parameter)
+       --display PROGRAM     program used to display the graph (png or svg file depending on the T parameter)
        --noshow              don't call external program to display graph --show-deps           show output of dependency analysis